A number of programme-specific scholarships to cover part of the tuition fee are available:

 The same deadline as submission for the application to the programme applies.
 Students are requested to send in addition to their application file a personal letter stating why they apply for a scholarship accompanied by two letters of recommendation from professors or former employers.
 Students should also clearly specify whether they will also accept admission to the programme if they are not awarded a scholarship or only a scholarship covering a part of the tuition fee.

-The decision regarding the award of the scholarships will be taken at the latest on 15 July (for Fallstarters) and 15 November (for Springstarters).
+The decision regarding the award of the scholarships will be taken on a rolling basis.
+Early application is therefore recommended.

 Jean-Barbeyrac Scholarships cover 50% of tuition fees.
 The student pays only 50% of the tuition fees but must pay the full amount of the semester fees (160 Swiss Francs per semester.
 Currently up to four "Jean Barbeyrac Scholarships" are available.
 They will be awarded to students who in their prior academic activity have shown their extraordinary research and study capabilities and obtained outstanding results.